-(iii) The FSE that charges a fee for service must be capable of supporting a public pointof-sale method that accepts all major credit or debit cards.
+(iii))) The FSE that charges a fee for service must be capable of supporting a public point-of-sale method that accepts all major credit or debit cards.

-(iv) The FSE passed final inspection by the appropriate authority having jurisdiction and has a permit to operate.
+(((iv))) (iii) The FSE passed final inspection by the appropriate authority having jurisdiction and has a permit to operate.

-(v) The FSE owner has fully commissioned the FSE, and has declared it fit to service retail EV drivers. and/or commercial MHD fleets.
+(( (v))) (iv) The FSE owner has fully commissioned the FSE, and has declared it fit to service retail EV drivers.

-(vi) The FSE registration must be completed pursuant to WAC 173-424-300 (1)(g) and the quantity of dispensed electricity must be reported as required in WAC 173-424-420.
+(((vi))) (v) The FSE registration must be completed pursuant to WAC 173-424-300 (1)(((g))) (h) and the quantity of dispensed electricity must be reported as required in WAC 173-424-420.

-(vii) For LD sites, tThe FSE must be operational within 12 months of application approval.
-For MHD sites, the FSE must be operational with 24 months of application approval.
-If the applicant fails to demonstrate the operability within 12 months of approvalthose timeframes and the estimated potential LMD-FCI credits exceed 2.5 percent of deficits in the most recent quarter deficit data is available, then the application will be canceled.
-The applicant can reapply the following quarter for the same FSE site eligible only for two years of crediting.
+((((vii)))) (vi) The FSE must be operational within 12 months of application approval.
+If the applicant fails to demonstrate ((the)) operability within 12 months ((of approval)) and the estimated potential FCI credits exceed two and one-half percent of deficits in the most recent quarter deficit data is available, then the application will be canceled.
+The applicant can reapply the following quarterfor the same FSE site, eligible only for two years of crediting.

-(viii) The estimated cumulative value of LMD-FCI credits generated for the FSE in the prior quarter must be less than the difference between 1.5 times the initial capital expenditure, not including on-site generation, the total capital expenditure reported pursuant to subsection (12)(f)(iiii)(A) of this section, and the total grant revenue or other funding or other external funding received towards capital, operational, and maintenance expenditures in the prior quarter, reported pursuant to subsection (12)(f)(iiii)(E) of this section in the prior quarter.
+((((viii)))) (vii) The estimated cumulative value of FCI credits generated for the FSE in the prior quarter must be less than the difference between ((the total)) one and one-half times the initial capital expenditure, not including on-site generation capital expenditure reported pursuant to subsection ((((1)(f)(iii)(A))) (3)(f)(ii)(A) of this section and the total grant revenue ((or other funding)) or other external funding received towards capital, operational and maintenance expenditures in the prior quarter, reported pursuant to subsection (((1)(f)(iii)(E))) (3)(f)(ii)(E) of this section in the prior quarter.